 Contraindications to dorsal column stimulation for intractable angina are presented in an Appendix to the Background section of this CPB.

 Aetna considers dorsal column stimulation experimental and investigational for all other indications not mentioned above because its effectiveness for other indications has not been established.
-This includes treatment of persons in a chronic vegetative or minimally conscious state, chronic malignant pain, chronic pelvic pain (chronic abdominal pain, chronic visceral pain), gait disorders including spinocerebellar ataxia, irritable bowel syndrome, types of chronic non-malignant non-neuropathic pain not mentioned above, and chronic malignant pain.
+This includes treatment of persons in a chronic vegetative or minimally conscious state, chronic malignant pain, chronic pelvic pain (chronic abdominal pain, chronic visceral pain), gait disorders including spinocerebellar ataxia, irritable bowel syndrome, sleep disorders, types of chronic non-malignant non-neuropathic pain not mentioned above, and ventricular fibrillation and ventricular tachycardia.

 Aetna considers replacement of a cervical, lumbar or thoracic dorsal column stimulator or battery/generator medically necessary for individuals who meet medical necessity criteria for dosal column stimulation and the existing stimulator or battery/generator are no longer under warranty and cannot be repaired.